 Can You Use AMD GPU with Intel CPU?

 The compatibility of cross-brand PC components is one of the most express-about debates in the tech world.
 Among the debates, the most famous one is Can You Use AMD GPU with Intel CPU? brings out a brilliant performance.
-This specific debate has made serious confusion among tech enthusiasts.
+This specific debate has caused serious confusion among tech enthusiasts.
 But don’t worry.
 Today I’m going to put an end to all of these problems.

 The answer to the question is: Yes, you can use an AMD GPU with an Intel CPU without any compatibility problems.
 Any graphics card can be joined with any CPU brand without worrying about performance drop.
 If there are identical PCIe slot sizes and sufficient power supply, AMD GPU and Intel CPU will work brilliantly.